-It might take a little practice to perfect the slide and pull method, but it’s a practical choice.
-An ordinary cat’s paw tools can take delicate stapes and rough staples.
-It’s one of the best hand tools in your arsenal at home.
+It might take a little practice to perfect the slide and pull method, but it’s a practical choice and it works great.

 Next up are diagonal pliers, one of many pliers that will work for removing staples from wood.

-Unlike the cat’s paw, diagonal pliers are ideal for cutting wires, nails, and screws.
-They also function as staple removers.
+Unlike the cat’s paw, diagonal pliers are ideal for cutting wires, nails, and screws – but they also function as staple removers.
 Diagonal pliers are one of the most common ways to get stapes out of a floor to avoid damaging the surface.

 When using diagonal pliers, open them up and slide one end under the exposed area of the staple.
 Gently push it until it is under and the bent end has a grip.
 Once you have a grasp, wiggle it around until the nail comes up on its own.
 If you are careful not to pry with too much force, everything should be fine.

-Needle-nose pliers are the best tool if you have the tiniest staples in the world and can’t get them out of the wood.
+Needle-nose pliers are the best tool if you have smaller staples and can’t get them out of the wood.